RyanonRails/blog/source/_posts/2011-07-19-one-or-more-datasource-credentials-required-to-run-the-report-have-not-been-specified-soapexception.md

 ---

-I kept getting the error **“One or more datasource credentials required to run the report have not been specified”** when I was trying to run an SSRS report.
+I kept getting the error:

+>One or more datasource credentials required to run the report have not been specified

+when I was trying to run an SSRS report.
 Turns out I needed to set the MSCRM_FetchDataSource to Windows Integrated Security (as that’s how I was accessing the reports).
 Must have missed that when I was setting up SSRS!

-**edit May 30th/2012
+**Edit May 30th/2012**

 I’ve decided to update this post as I feel it might be a little misleading.
 By default